maltebaer/cv/README.md

 ## technology

 -   11ty
-- native html
+-   html with nunjucks
 -   css with tailwind
 -   js with alpine

 ## methodology